Gender of connectors and fasteners: Early mentions of the metaphor

 18th-century dictionaries and encyclopedias mention male and female screws or cochleae.
-A 1736 builder's manual mentions screw genders as metaphors for convex and concave shapes:If the furrowed surface be convex, 'tis called a Male Screw; if concave, a Female; and where Motion is to be generated, the Male and Female are always join'd.
+A 1736 builder's manual mentions screw genders as metaphors for convex and concave shapes:

 Mechanical fasteners

-In mechanical design, the prototypical "male" component is a threaded bolt, but an alignment post, a mounting boss, or a sheet metal tab connector can also be considered as male.
+In mechanical design, the prototypical male component is a threaded bolt, but an alignment post, a mounting boss, or a sheet metal tab connector can also be considered as male.
 Correspondingly, a threaded nut, an alignment hole, a mounting recess, or sheet metal slot connector is considered to be female.

-While some mechanical designs are "one-off" custom setups not intended to be repeated, there is an entire fastener industry devoted to manufacturing mass-produced or semi-custom components.
+While some mechanical designs are one-time custom setups not intended to be repeated, there is an entire fastener industry devoted to manufacturing mass-produced or semi-custom components.
 To avoid unnecessary confusion, conventional definitions of fastener gender have been defined and agreed upon.

 Modular construction toys

-Although this aspect is not highlighted in their promotional literature, several common construction toys embody gendered (and in some cases, genderless) mechanical interconnections.
-This should not be surprising, since these toys feature the nearly infinite flexibility and versatility of shape that a modular interconnect architecture can enable.
-Mathematicians have begun to classify well-known construction sets using group theory to study the combinatoric possibilities of structures that can be built.

-For example, the canonical LEGO plastic blocks have "female" indentations on the lower surface, and "male" bosses or protrusions on the upper surfaces.
+Several common construction toys embody gendered (and in some cases, genderless) mechanical interconnections.
+For example, the canonical Lego plastic blocks have female indentations on the lower surface and male bosses, or protrusions, on the upper surfaces.
 Meccano and Erector have many gendered connections, starting with the nut-and-bolt fasteners they use frequently.

-Stickle bricks, using interlocking plastic protrusions, are effectively genderless.
+Stickle bricks, using interlocking plastic protrusions, are effectively genderless (while nonetheless maintaining an asymmetry).
 Lincoln logs use a very simple form of genderless connections.
 Kapla or KEVA planks are extremely simple genderless systems interconnected only by gravity.

+Mathematicians have begun to classify well-known construction sets using group theory to study the combinatoric possibilities of structures that can be built.

 Plumbing

-In plumbing fittings, the "M" or "F" usually comes at the beginning rather than the end of the abbreviated designation.
+In plumbing fittings, the M or F usually comes at the beginning rather than the end of the abbreviated designation.
 For example: